astronomer/astronomer-providers/docs/providers/microsoft/azure/sensors/wasb.rst

 """"""""""""""""""""""

-To polls asynchronously for the existence of a blob in a WASB container :class:`~astronomer.providers.microsoft.azure.sensors.wasb.WasbBlobSensorAsync`.
+To poll asynchronously for the existence of a blob in a WASB container.
+:class:`~astronomer.providers.microsoft.azure.sensors.wasb.WasbBlobSensorAsync`.

 .. exampleinclude:: /../astronomer/providers/microsoft/azure/example_dags/example_wasb_sensors.py